HumanCellAtlas/data-store/README.md

 Some tests require the Elasticsearch service to be running on the local system.
 Run: `elasticsearch`

-Tests also use data from the data-bundle-examples subrepository.
-Run: `git submodule update --init`

-#### Configuring cloud-specific access credentials

-**AWS**: Follow the instructions in http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html.
-Create an S3 bucket that you want DSS to use.
-Set the environment variable `DSS_S3_TEST_BUCKET`.

-**GCE**: Go to https://console.cloud.google.com/.
-Select the correct Google user account on the top right and the correct GCE project in the drop down in the top center.
-Go to "IAM & Admin", then "Service accounts", then click "Create service account" and select "Furnish a new private key".
-Create the account and download the service account key JSON file.
-Run `gcloud auth activate-service-account --key-file=/path/to/service-account.json`.
-Run `gcloud config set project 'PROJECT NAME'`.
-Set the environment variable `DSS_GCS_TEST_BUCKET`.

-**Azure**: Set the environment variables `AZURE_STORAGE_ACCOUNT_NAME` and `AZURE_STORAGE_ACCOUNT_KEY`.

 #### CI/CD with Travis CI
 We use [Travis CI](https://travis-ci.org/HumanCellAtlas/data-store) for continuous integration testing and